-4. Connect the black (-) negative cable of the charger to the negative post of the battery.
+4. Connect the charger’s black (-) negative cable to the battery’s negative post.

-6. Let it charge at least 24 hours.
-Check the battery in a few hours make sure it’s not getting too hot.
+6. Let it charge for at least 24 hours.
+Check the battery in a few hours to ensure it’s not getting too hot.

-The SLK battery that I charged took two full days to be completely charged.
+The SLK battery I charged took two full days to charge, ultimately.

-Note: If your battery is older than 7 or 8 years you should plan on replacing it in the near future.
-Because there are a lot of electronics consumers in these luxury cars they tend to be very sensitive to the battery voltage.
-When the battery doesn’t provide the needed voltage and current you may notice some very strange malfunction with systems such as the transmission, ecu, airbag.
+Note: If your battery is older than 7 or 8 years, you should replace it soon.
+Because there are a lot of electronics consumers in these luxury cars, they tend to be very sensitive to the battery voltage.
+When the battery doesn’t provide the voltage and current, you may notice strange malfunctions with systems such as the transmission, ECU, and airbag.

-If your battery is old or you don’t want to even deal with charging a battery, you can easily get a new battery on Amazon that will fit your Mercedes Benz.
-They are brand names and you can get the battery at your front door.
-Check out these highly ranked batteries on Amazon that fit Mercedes-Benz cars.
+If your battery is old or you don’t want to even deal with charging a battery, you can quickly get a new battery on Amazon that will fit your Mercedes Benz.
+They are brand names; you can get the battery at your front door.
+Check out these highly-ranked batteries on Amazon that fit Mercedes-Benz cars.